noahpierau/articles/decred-messaging-proposal.md

 Instead of bitcoins we use decentralized credits (DCR).

+DCR is a hedge to BTC, it can be used as a store of value.

 You can stake DCR to participate in governance and earn rewards.

 Together we make sure that the project is Secure, Adaptable, Sustainable.